MiguelMAC006/applied-ai-system-project/README.md

 Adding the RAG layer changed how I think about AI pipelines.
 The retrieval step does not make the system smarter — it makes it *narrower in a useful way*.
 Instead of scoring all 18 songs blindly, the system first asks "which of these are even plausibly relevant?" and only then applies detailed scoring.
 That two-stage pattern — retrieve broadly, rank precisely — is the same architecture used in production search and conversational AI systems.
 Seeing it work on 18 songs made the pattern intuitive in a way that reading about it abstractly never did.

 The most honest limitation this project exposed is that **the catalog is the ceiling**.
 No amount of retrieval sophistication can recommend a jazz song if there is only one in the catalog, and no amount of query parsing can surface a mid-energy song when the catalog has none between 0.45 and 0.65 energy.
 The AI is only as good as the data it can draw from — and the data here reflects the tastes of whoever created the 18 songs, not the diversity of real listening behavior.
 That is a lesson that generalizes well beyond this project.

+**Could this system be misused?** The most likely misuse is treating low-score outputs as confidently correct.
+A user who doesn't notice that 1.7/7.75 means "the catalog has no good match" might still act on that recommendation as though it were reliable.
+In a production setting with a large catalog and user data, genre labels — which reflect whoever curated the dataset — could systematically underserve listeners from underrepresented musical cultures.
+Prevention requires two things: a plain-language warning when the top score falls below a meaningful threshold, and an audit of catalog diversity before any real deployment.

+**What surprised me in reliability testing:** I expected the late-night drive query to score proportionally to query clarity — but it returned the *correct* answer (Night Drive Loop is genuinely the right pick) at a near-zero score (1.71/7.75).
+The system was right but not confident, and that turned out to be the ideal failure mode.
+A system that is uncertain and says so is far less dangerous than one that is wrong and sounds sure.
+Seeing that distinction surface naturally in the score output changed how I think about what trustworthy AI behavior actually looks like.

+**Collaboration with AI:** This project was built with Claude Code as a programming assistant throughout.

+*Helpful suggestion:* When building the TF-IDF document builder, the assistant suggested enriching each song's text representation with feature-derived terms — appending "gym", "workout", and "fast" to high-tempo songs, and "acoustic" and "folk" to high-acousticness songs.
+Without that, a query like "upbeat gym pop" would only match literal genre and mood words from the CSV and miss songs with matching audio features.
+The enriched documents made lifestyle-keyword queries work correctly without any changes to the scoring logic.

+*Flawed suggestion:* An early version of the test suite included an assertion that the top result for "upbeat happy pop workout music" should always be a specific song ID.
+When TF-IDF weights shifted slightly during development as new content was added to the document corpus, the test failed even though the system was behaving correctly.
+The fix was to replace the exact-ID check with a property assertion — "the top result should have energy ≥ 0.6 OR genre == 'pop'" — which remains valid regardless of internal weight changes.
+The lesson is that exact-output assertions are wrong for retrieval systems; test invariants, not snapshots.

 ---